msupply-foundation/conforma-server/documentation/Outcomes-Display.md

   ]
 }
 ```
-`firstName` and `lastName` are native fields on the "user" table.
-Note that the object containing current values contains *all* fields, not just the ones being returned, so you can extract values from fields not being returned, such as in this case (where you wouldn't want to return `firstName` and `lastName` fields as well as a `fullName` column.)
+`firstName` and `lastName` are native fields on the "user" table, and are at the root level of the passed-in object here.
+Note that this object contains *all* fields, not just the ones being returned, so you can extract values from fields not being returned, such as in this case (where you wouldn't want to return `firstName` and `lastName` fields as well as a `fullName` column.)

 ### Additional formatting

 The additional formatting field is intended to be an extensible field, where we can add new "custom formatting" definitions as required.
-Currently, the following fields are supported:
+Currently, the following properties are supported:

 - `dateFormat`: Out of the box, if the returned value is a Date type, then it will be displayed in a nice "short date" format (DD/MM/YY) (locale-dependent).
 However, if you want a different date format, the value here should either be one of the Luxon date/time presets (see [here](https://moment.github.io/luxon/#/formatting?id=presets)) or a whole Luxon date format object.
 - `substitution`: A string value with `${<property>}` substitution parameters, the same technique used by the "listBuilder" and "search" plugins for displaying complex input data.
 If the value returned by the column this applies to is an object, then `<property>` refers to a property of that object.